SoftwareDefinedBuildings/smap/python/doc/actuation.rst

 * Often, sMAP must access underlying devices in response to a request, rather than asynchronously as part of a polling loop
-* Authentication and authorization are most likly required
+* Authentication and authorization are most likely required

 :py:class:`smap.actuate` contains base classes needed for actuation.
 They provide the ability to create a sMAP point which maps to an